The AUA CPD Framework

 Using the Framework

-- Identify the behaviours that are relevant to their job
+- Identify the behaviours that are relevant to your job

-- Develop those behaviours and improve their performance
+- Develop these behaviours and improve your performance

-- Identify ways to build on and maximise their existing strengths
+- Identify ways to build on and maximise your existing strengths

 - Seek structured feedback from others